OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 Multi-factor authentication (MFA) is by far the best defence against the majority of password-related attacks, including brute-force attacks, with analysis by Microsoft suggesting that it would have stopped [99.9% of account compromises](https://techcommunity.microsoft.com/t5/Azure-Active-Directory-Identity/Your-Pa-word-doesn-t-matter/ba-p/731984).
 As such, it should be implemented wherever possible; however, depending on the audience of the application, it may not be practical or feasible to enforce the use of MFA.

-In order to balance security and usability, multi-factor authentication can be combined with other techniques to require for 2nd factor when performing sensitive actions (such as adding a new payment destination), or in specific circumstances where there is a reason to suspect that the login attempt may not be legitimate, such as a login form:
+In order to balance security and usability, multi-factor authentication can be combined with other techniques to require for 2nd factor when performing sensitive actions (such as adding a new payment destination), or in specific circumstances where there is a reason to suspect that the login attempt may not be legitimate, such as a login from:

 - A new browser/device or IP address.
 - An unusual country or location.
 - Specific countries that are considered untrusted.
-- An IP address that appears to be on a known blacklist.
+- An IP address that appears on known blacklists.
 - An IP address that has tried to log in to multiple accounts.
 - A login attempt that appears to be scripted rather than manual.